It’s all in your thinking:

 - Is it valuable or relevant?

-Thinking that reflects on long term goals and how to achieve a shared vision – which describes a more creative leader.
+High Road thinking that reflects on long term goals and how to achieve a shared vision – which describes a more creative leader.

 Typical questions that activate High Road thinking: